durucrypto/bubblemaps-hackathon/README.md

    Generates and returns a screenshot of the token's bubble map, providing a visual representation of the supply distribution.

 2. **Token Information:**
-   Gives relevant information about the token, such as market cap, price, and volume.
+   Gives relevant information about the token, such as market cap, price and volume.

 3. **Decentralization Metrics:**
    Displays metrics like the token's decentralization score and the percentage of supply held by centralized exchanges (CEXs).